hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 The DBMS **achieves concurrency by interleaving the actions** (reads/writes of DB objects) of txns, so we need to interleave txns but still **make it appear as if they ran one-at-a-time**.
 That means if the schedule is **equivalent to some serial execution**, we could see this schedule is correct.

-> **Serial Schedule**: A schedule that does not interleave the actions of different transactions.
+> **Serial Schedule**: A schedule that does not interleave the actions of different txns.
-> **Serializable Schedule**: A schedule that is equivalent to some serial execution of the transactions.
+> **Serializable Schedule**: A schedule that is equivalent to some serial execution of the txns.
 This is to check whether schedules are correct.
 > **Equivalent Schedules**: No matter what the arithmetic operations are, for any database state, the effect of executing the first schedule is equal to the effect of executing the second schedule.

 ##### 5.3.4 Conflict Operations